-During the fiscal year the Academy revised the budget; increasing revenues by \$74,225 and increasing expenditures by \$483,739.
+During the fiscal year the Academy revised the budget, increasing revenues by \$532,974 and increasing expenditures by \$347,543.

-Total revenue was \$116,170 over budget with the largest revenue variance from federal revenue sources, which were \$75,365 more than anticipated.
-This variance can be attributed mainly increased grants from anticipation.

-Total expenditures were \$9,345 under budget with the largest variance in sites and buildings expenditures, which were \$30,417 less than anticipated.
-This variance can be attributed to a variance in building lease expenses.
+Total revenue was \$308,788 under budget with the largest revenue variance from federal revenue sources, which were \$266,582 less than anticipated.
+This variance can be attributed mainly to the transfer of budgeted grant spending to future fiscal years.
+Total expenditures were \$540,388 under budget with the largest variance in instructional support capital expenditures, which were \$265,184 less than anticipated.
+This variance can be attributed mainly to the transfer of budgeted grant spending to future fiscal years.
+Total expenditures were \$540,388 under budget with the largest variance in instructional support capital expenditures, which were \$265,184 less than anticipated.
+This variance can be attributed delay of capital related purchases to future fiscal years.